-Because idx is not itself a category feature, we suggest it should be able to freely combines with any lexical or functional category, resulting in an indexed counterpart of that category.
-The resulting complex head, [Idx, F], F a category feature, would be a phrasal category with the distribution of F. This accounts for the fact that pro-forms are generally distributed across various categories in natural languages.
+Suppose idx is not part of the extended projection of DP, but instead a feature which freely combines with any lexical or functional category, resulting in an indexed counterpart of that category.
+The resulting complex head, [idx, F], F a category feature, would be a phrasal category with the distribution of F. This accounts for the fact that pro-forms are generally distributed across various categories in natural languages.
 For example, the idx counterparts of various categories are suggested below for English:

-(8) a.
-[IDX,D] = this, that, other pronouns
+(8) a. [idx,D] = this, that, other pronouns

-b.
-[IDX,N] = one
+b. [idx,N] = one

-c.
-[IDX,V] = so, that (as in do so or do that)
+c. [idx,V] = so, that (as in do so or do that)

-d.
-[IDX,P] = here, there
+d. [idx,P] = here, there

-e.
-[IDX,DEG] = so, that (as in so tall or that tall)
+e. [idx,Deg] = so, that (as in so tall or that tall)

-f.
-[IDX,ADV] = so, thus
+f. [idx,Adv] = so, thus

-g.
-[IDX,C] = so, that (as in say so or say that)
+g. [idx,C] = so, that (as in say so or say that)